An Introduction to Neuroprosthesis and BCIs

 by Rowan Whitney

-We have all heard about Sci-Fi flicks where people get chips implanted into their brains to augment their capabilities, which may seem far off by today’s standards.
+We have all heard of Sci-Fi flicks where people get chips implanted into their brains to augment their capabilities, which may seem far off by today’s standards.
 This trope of science fiction, however, is already presenting itself as a reality.
 These “brain chips”, or in more scientific terms, neuroprosthetic implants or brain-computer interfaces (BCIs), are helping people with disabilities today, and in some cases, have been for decades.
 The future looks strong for the development of neural interfaces, so let’s take a look at several examples of neuroprosthetics that currently exist and are in the process of research and development.

 These devices are not cheap, however.
 Starting on the “affordable” side, cochlear implants in the United States, at least, are usually covered by various forms of healthcare.
 Retinal implants are more costly, with the Argus II Artificial Retina or “bionic eye” reaching $150,000 USD in cost, not including the cost of surgery and rehabilitation (Duffy, 2013).
 What’s more, these “sensory substitution” implants are only those that are available for purchase, leaving the prices of more complex, as yet commercially unavailable devices completely open to speculation.
 An example of a developing neuroprosthetic system is the osseointegrated (bone-anchored) prosthetic arm devised by Max Ortiz-Catalan et al. which interfaces directly with the nervous system, meaning that users can control the limb via thought, and can directly feel stimuli applied to it.
 (Catalan et al., 2014) It is reasonable to think that systems advancing in that direction, upon public release, garner high demand.